stephaneVercouillieBMID/slate/source/index.html.md

 Select : Trust

 >### Can I have my own itsme app (production) together with the itsme UAT app?
-No, you can only have 1 itsme app on your device at one moment in time regardless of the environment you have Production, UAT or E2E
+No, you can only have 1 itsme app on your device at one moment in time regardless of the which environment you have Production, UAT or E2E
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkzOTg1NjY4NSwyMDI5MjgzNjg2LDE4Mz
+eyJoaXN0b3J5IjpbNzE2NjU5NzY2LDIwMjkyODM2ODYsMTgzND
-QxNjA5MjksLTQzNTc2Njg0NiwtOTYxMjI3MDMyXX0=
+E2MDkyOSwtNDM1NzY2ODQ2LC05NjEyMjcwMzJdfQ==
 -->